 Autonomous anomaly detection using machine learning models.

-Baseline anomaly detection using configured metric baseline values.
+Baseline anomaly detection (Deprecated) using configured metric baseline values.

 Each metric stream can use either autonomous or baseline anomaly detection.
 It is not possible to use both types of anomaly detection on one metric stream at the same time.
 This means that any metric stream configured with a baseline will not be picked up for anomaly detection by the Autonomous Anomaly detector.

 Each metric stream can have metric baselines manually configured or set by a template.
-The baselines determine the normal operating values of a metric stream and can be used in health checks and to trigger alerts.
+The baselines determine the normal operating values of a metric stream and can be used in health checks and to trigger health state changes.
 Note that any metric stream with a base line configured will not be picked up for autonomous anomaly detection.

 Read more about anomaly detection with baselines